AAAR-1.0: Assessing AI's Potential to Assist Research

 \paragraph{\ding{174} LLM-based filtering.}

-However, the LLM-synthetic equations can sometimes be context-unaligned, i.e., some synthesized equations contain notations that are never defined in the paper context, which is a superficial shortcut for the classification tasks.
-To improve the data quality, we prompt GPT-4 to identify those context-unaligned negative equations.
-We then discard those instances where all three negative equations are identified as contextually unaligned.
-This filtering leads to a final of 1,449 classification instances (62.3\% instances are filtered).
+However, the LLM-synthetic equations can be context-unaligned, i.e., some synthesized equations contain notation that is never defined in the paper context, which becomes a superficial shortcut and too effortless for LLMs to identify.
+To improve data quality, we prompt GPT-4 to identify context-unaligned negative equations.
+We then eliminate the positive equation and its negative counterparts, where all three negative counterparts are unaligned.
+This filtering leads to a final of 1,449 positive equations and 4,347 negative equations (each positive equation has three negative counterparts, and at least one negative counterpart is ``challenging'').

 \paragraph{\ding{175} Expert-based examination.}